Debtor Psychology 101

 Commercial serial debtors like to play limited company roulette.
 They will incur debts under a limited company name and refuse to sign a personal guarantee, as a condition for a line of credit.
 Over a period of time the limited debtor company will liquidate and lo and behold, the assets have been moved to another limited company.
 It is amazing how many serial debtors use this scam.

-Serial debtors like to put their assets under their spouse???s name so creditors can???t attach their property and other assets, such as vehicles.
+Serial debtors like to put their assets under their spouse's name so creditors can't attach their property and other assets, such as vehicles.
 They also like to hide assets under different limited company names.
 The point to keep in mind with serial debtors is to move as fast as you can to collect.
 Serial debtors use time, deception and legal loopholes as a weapon.
 They are one type of customer you can afford to lose.

 If you suspect you are dealing with a serial debtor it is probably time to list their account with In-House Receivable Services.